AqwamCreates/DataPredict/docs/API/Models/RecurrentNeuralNetwork.md

 # [API Reference](../../API.md) - [Models](../Models.md) - RecurrentNeuralNetwork

-RecurrentNeuralNetwork is a supervised machine learning model that predicts a sequence of positive numbers of discrete values (or tokens).
+RecurrentNeuralNetwork is a supervised machine learning model that predicts a sequence of positive numbers of discrete values (a.k.a. tokens).

 ## Stored Model Parameters